 - The local supplier and AFS may require you sign a Travel Pledge before departure.
 If so, we’ll email a form to you prior.

-Packing – (Winter vs. Beach) Check Google Weather a week prior to departure.
-Temps should be in the XXX.
-Read Packing 101 in Heading Abroad with AFS https://www.afstravelers.com/heading-abroad/
+Packing – Check Google Weather a week prior to departure.
+November is summer in this part of the world and the perfect time to visit.
+Temps should be in the 90’s.
+Read Suzy’s Africa below and Packing 101 in Heading Abroad with AFS https://www.afstravelers.com/heading-abroad/